 Students will acquire the knowledge and skills to work at the intersection of health care and information technology.
 In the case of current health care workers who have health care related degrees, exposure to certificate courses should increase their skill set for practice in an information intensive health care environment.
 For students with computer or information technology degrees, the certificate courses will expose them to the uniqueness and complexity of work processes in health care.
 Specifically, candidates who successfully complete the certificate should be able to understand how the U.S. health care system is organized, identify how health informatics improves health care effectiveness and efficiency, distinguish the roles of electronic health records, evaluation methods, e-Health, decision support and database systems as important information technologies for supporting health care decision making.

 The Health Informatics Certificate is available to all students holding a baccalaureate degree.
 The certificate requires successful completion of 15 s.h. from the following COHE courses: HIMA 6060, COHE 6410, COHE 6420, COHE 6430, COHE 6440, COHE 6450.
 Students who have not previously passed a graduate health care systems course must first complete COHE 6000 before taking any other course.
-HIMA 5060 is a co-requisite and should be taken before or concurrently with COHE 6410, 6420, 6430, 6440, or 6450.
+HIMA 6060 is a co-requisite and should be taken before or concurrently with COHE 6410, 6420, 6430, 6440, or 6450.
 All courses are available online.
 Certificate students may transfer credits to other graduate programs but acceptance into the certificate program does not guarantee acceptance into other programs and non-degree students can only apply 9 s.h. toward a graduate degree.
 All applicants must submit a one page statement of purpose as to why they wish to acquire a certificate in Health Informatics.
 There are no standardized tests required; however, there is a requirement of a minimum 2.75 GPA in either undergraduate or graduate studies.
 The admission process is operated by the ECU Graduate School (http://www.ecu.edu/gradschool/).